DataDog/datadog-api-client-java/api_docs/v1/LogsIndexesApi.md

 > LogsIndexListResponse getAllLogIndexes().execute();

+Get all Indexes

-This endpoint returns an array of the LogIndex objects of your organization.
+This endpoint returns an array of the `LogIndex` objects of your organization.

-## Overview
-Get all log indexes of your organization.
-### Arguments
-This endpoint takes no JSON arguments.

 ### Example